+₩.
+Application of Funds \$

+Redemption of preference shares

+Redemption of debentures

+Repayment of Ioans

+Purchase of fixed assets purchased for consideration (other than shares, debentures, or long-term debt)

+Purchase of long-term investments

+Payment of interim and final dividends in cash

+Non-trading expenses

+Funds lost in operations

+Payment of taxes

+(B) Increase in working capital (as per statement of changes in working capital)

+Total

-Sources of Funds \$ Application of Funds \$ Issue of share capital (both equity and preference) Redemption of preference shares Issue of debentures Redemption of debentures Amount raised through long-term loans Repayment of loans Sale of fixed assets Purchase of fixed assets purchased for consideration (other than shares, debentures, or long-term debt) Sale of investment Purchase of long-term investments Non-trading income (e.g., income from investments, dividends, etc.) Payment of interim and final dividends in cash Fund from operations (trading profit) Non-trading expenses (A) Decrease in working capital (as per statement of changes in working capital) Funds lost in operations Payment of taxes (B) Increase in working capital (as per statement of changes in working capital) Total Total •Aeti∖
+Redemption of preference shares Redemption of debentures Repayment of loans Purchase of fixed assets purchased for consideration (other than shares, debentures, or long-term debt) Purchase of long-term investments Payment of interim and final dividends in cash Non-trading expenses Funds lost in operations Payment of taxes (B) Increase in working capital (as per statement of changes in working capital)

-IMPORTANCE OF A FUND FLOW STATEMENT
+IMPORTANCE OF A FUND FLOW STATEMENT Bank of India

-- >Financial Position: A profit and loss statement or balance sheet does not explain the reasons for the change in a company's financial position.
-The statement will give information about where the funds have come (Source of Funds) and where the funds have been used (Application of Funds). - >Company Analysis: Often, companies that are making profits end up in cash crunch scenarios.
+- Financial Position: A profit and loss statement or balance sheet does not explain the reasons for the change in a company's financial position.
+The statement will give information about where the funds have come (Source of Funds) and where the funds have been used (Application of Funds). - Company Analysis: Often, companies that are making profits end up in cash crunch scenarios.
 In such scenarios, the funds flow statement offers a clear picture of the source and usage of funds. - >Management: The funds flow statement assists management in determining its future course of action and also serves as a management control tool. - >Changes in Assets and Liabilities: The statement shows the reason behind the change in assets and liabilities between two balance sheet dates.
-As a result, you can conduct an indepth analysis of the balance sheet. - Creditworthiness: Lending institutions use the this statement of a company to analyse the creditworthiness.
+As a result, you can conduct an indepth analysis of the balance sheet. - >Creditworthiness: Lending institutions use the this statement of a company to analyse the creditworthiness.
 They compare the statement over the years before approving a loan.
 Therefore, the statement depicts a company's credibility in terms of fund management.